azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ```

-Additional keep in mind we didn't’te yet signed the template.
-Below the full nuclei command that does the initial signing.
+Additionally keep in mind we didn’t’ yet sign the template.
+Below is an example how to do the initial signing.
 You may want to increase Debug logging.
 ```
 nuclei -t azure-monitor-law-public-network-acces-enabled.yaml -esc -code --debug -sign
 ```